Zeynep Tufekci

-Zeynep Tufekci (Zeynep Tüfekçi; [zejˈnep tyˈfektʃi]; zay-NEP-_-tuu-FEK-chee) is a Turkish-American sociologist.
-A professor at Columbia University, she also writes as a columnist for The New York Times.
+Zeynep Tufekci (Zeynep Tüfekçi; [zejˈnep tyˈfektʃi]; zay-NEP-_-tuu-FEK-chee) is a Turkish-American sociologist, and the Henry G. Bryant Professor of Sociology and Public Affairs at Princeton University.
+She is also a columnist for The New York Times.
 Her work focuses on social media, media ethics, the social implications of new technologies, such as artificial intelligence and big data, as well as societal challenges such as the COVID-19 pandemic using complex and systems-based thinking.
 According to The Chronicle of Higher Education, she is one of the most prominent academic voices on social media and the new public sphere.
-In 2022, Tufekci was a Pulitzer Prize finalist for her “insightful, often prescient, columns on the pandemic and American culture”, which the committee said “brought clarity to the shifting official guidance and compelled us towards greater compassion and informed response.”
+In 2022, Tufekci was a Pulitzer Prize finalist for her "insightful, often prescient, columns on the pandemic and American culture", which the committee said "brought clarity to the shifting official guidance and compelled us towards greater compassion and informed response."